 Yukari Tate began her violin study at the age of 3, and studied with Dr. Shinichi Suzuki from the age of 12.
 In 1964 she was a member of the first Suzuki Ten Children´s Concert Tour to America.
 On this tour she performed Chausson Poeme and received a wonderful acclaim.
 After giving several concerts in America as one of the members of the Suzuki Ten Children´s Tour, she made her debut recital using a Stradivarius in New York and Chicago which was highly evaluated.
 At the age of 19 she entered the conservatoire National Superior in Paris as a Quai d´Orsay scholarship foreign student.
 She studied with Benedetti and graduated with premier prix and premier nomme (at the top).
 She studied chamber music with Hubeau as well.
 She was part of a Duo with Pascal Devoyon(pianist)and graduated premier prix.
 She continued her studies with AuclairAGingold and Kogan in Graduate School.
 Later, she made a trio with Devoyon and Steven Isserlis (cello) and later made ´Sartori Sextet´ with soloists of the France Philharmonic Orchestra.
 She taught Suzuki Method classes in Paris by the request of President Chirac.
-She succeeded Prof. Koji Toyoda and became the Principal of the International Academy of the Suzuki Method in Matsumoto in April, 2010.
+From 2010,she has taught younger generation at the International Academy of the Suzuki Method.

 Toshio Takahashi, moved by one of Marcel Moyse’s recordings at the age of nineteen, started teaching himself flute.
 He began performing all over Japan a year later, both as a member of the Ensemble Sonore and as a soloist.
 He then studied musical expression with Shinichi Suzuki and later left Japan for the United States to study the flute and music intensively under the influences of Morcel Moyse, Pablo Casals and others.
 After returning to Japan, Mr. Takahashi founded the Suzuki Flute School at Dr. Suzuki’s request and since then, the Suzuki Flute School has developed remarkably all over the world.
 Presently Mr. Takahashi is recognized world wide as an authority on the flute and he has been invited as a guest clinician to the National Flute Association Conferences and other Flute Conferences around the world.
 His main works include the Suzuki Flute School (7 Volumes, ed.), Dialogues with Moyse, etc.